Recoherence, adiabaticity, and Markovianity in Gaussian maps: Summary and conclusion

 Let us conclude by mentioning that it remains to apply these findings to physical situations where recoherence is likely to occur, in particular in the cosmological context.
 Our results should allow us to assess when to expect recoherence to take place, which regimes can be described by an adiabatic expansion, and how to develop a Markovian approximation in the decohering regime.
 Finally, some of the technical tools developed in this work would be worth investigating further.
 In particular, the adiabatic expansion, which may be viewed as a WKB-like scheme for interacting systems, has the potential to unveil subtle non-adiabatic effects in a broader range of situations than those discussed here.
 Note that for explicitness, we implemented the expansion in the subcritical regime, but it can also be used to describe the supercritical regime, if properly matched at the critical-point crossings.
 This could be useful to better probe the cases where recoherence takes place in the supercritical regime.
+Moreover, if the system and the environment interact non linearly, it may not always be possible to introduce an adiabatic basis explicitly, unless the non-linear part of the interaction is treated perturbatively.
+Generalising our approach to non-linear setups is therefore another interesting prospect.
 Finally, we proposed a new measure of non-Markovianity dubbed the Bures velocity, which we used to optimise the design of Markovian approximations.
 Such an optimisation problem often arises in the study of open quantum systems and we thus anticipate that the Bures velocity could have other applications.